 Some experts also believe: Turn off screens one hour before bedtime.

 Most experts agree that screens should not be allowed after bed.
-Experts know this can get increasingly harder to enforce as children reach their teens, making it more important to enforce this rule early on.
-Dr. Jenny Radesky and other experts also say to remove devices from the bedroom completely or shut down devices an hour before bedtime.
+This rule does get harder to enforce as children reach their teens, making it more important for parents to introduce it early on.
+Dr. Jenny Radesky and other experts also say to remove devices from the bedroom or shut them down an hour before bedtime.
 Screens emit blue light that suppresses melatonin which can make it harder to fall asleep.

-- Screens should be taken away for a period that’s time limited and specific (e.g. 1 day to 1 week).
+- Screens should be taken away for a period that’s time limited and specific (e.g. one day or one week).

 - Parents should avoid taking away screens as punishment.